courselab/coral/README.md

   - Windows/Mac Users: You can download it from the official Python [website](https://www.python.org/downloads/).

- - Pygame: The game requires the Pygame library, which can be installed using one of the installation methods listed bellow or with a package manager of your choice.
+ - Pygame: This project uses the  `pygame 2.6.0` library, python's package manager `pip` or other package manager of your choice.

  ### Installation Steps